stratumn/agent/packages/agent/README.md

 An agent plugin enriches the content of a segment.
 It may implement four methods:

-- `willCreate(link)`
-is called right before a transition function from the agent's actions.
+- `willCreate(link)` is called right before a transition function from the agent's actions.
 It takes the existing link as an argument.
 It should be updated in-place.

-- `didCreateLink(link)`
-is called whenever a link has been created by a transition function.
+- `didCreateLink(link)` is called whenever a link has been created by a transition function.
 It takes the new link as an argument.
 It should be updated in-place.

-- `filterSegment(segment)`
-is called when segments are retrieved by the agent from the underlying storage.
+- `filterSegment(segment)` is called when segments are retrieved by the agent from the underlying storage.
 It should return `true` if the plugins accepts the segment, `false` otherwise.

 Filters are applied sequentially in the reverse order they are defined.

 All methods are optional.
 They can either be synchronous or return a Promise.

-### Available plugins:
+### Available plugins

 - `agentUrl`: Saves in segment meta the URL that can be used to retrieve a segment.
 - `encryptedState`: Encrypts the state before the segment is saved.
 Filters out segment that cannot be decrypted.